openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 It is important to note that InfrastructureMachineTemplate is different per platform and is immutable.
 This will prevent an update in place style approach and would mean that the template would need to be cloned, updated during the clone, and then the MachineSet updated.
 This is somewhat similar to the approach used in the current MAPI PoC of cloning the `providerSpec` object, updating it and then patching the `MachineSet`.
 The `bootstrap` object is platform agnostic, making it somewhat simpler to update.

 Based on the observation above, here is a rough outline of what CAPI support would require:
-- CAPI backed MachineSet detection, so the MSC knows when to invoke the CAPI path
+- CAPI backed MachineSet detection, so the MSBIC knows when to invoke the CAPI path
-- Update the bootimage reference in `InfrastructureMachineTemplate` to matches the `core-bootimages` configMap value if required
+- If a boot image update is required, create a new `InfrastructureMachineTemplate` by cloning the existing and updating the boot image reference within.
+The name of the new `InfrastructureMachineTemplate` object will be generated by hashing the template content.
+This is consistent with the current CAPI approach to naming new objects.
-- Update the ignition stub in `bootstrap` to spec 3 if required
+- If a stub translation is required, update the ignition stub in `bootstrap.dataSecretName` to reference the new spec 3.
 - CAPI backed MachineSet patching

-Much of the existing architecture regarding architecture & platform detection, opt-in, degradation and storing boot image history can remain the same.
+Much of the existing design regarding architecture & platform detection, opt-in, degradation and storing boot image history can remain the same.

 ### API Extensions